 Humanitarian responses to displacement by local communities, including local faith and protracted refugee communities, has historically been overlooked in academia and policy.
 However, more recently the international humanitarian community has taken steps to support local humanitarian actors responding to displacement.
-In this blog Dr Elena Fiddian-Qasmiyeh examines a number of questions and concerns relating to the localisation of aid agenda.
+In this blog Prof. Elena Fiddian-Qasmiyeh examines a number of questions and concerns relating to the localisation of aid agenda.

 This blog was posted on the 16th of July, 2018.

 The Localisation of Aid and Southern-led Responses to Displacement: Beyond instrumentalising local actors

 By Prof. Elena Fiddian-Qasmiyeh, Principal Investigator, Southern Responses to Displacement project.

 Displacement is primarily a ‘Southern’ phenomenon, with around 90% of all refugees having fled from one country in the global South to another Southern state, through processes of South-South migration.
 It is equally the case that key responders to displacement include a wide range of actors from the global South, ranging from communities, households, families and individuals, in addition to states and regional organisations.